Grieving the Former You

 I was formally diagnosed with rheumatoid arthritis (RA) at age 28.
 Just like many of you, my journey had a lot of ups and downs and took several years.
-I had a husband, a 1 year old son, and a both physically and mentally demanding job.
+I had a husband, a 1-year-old son, and both physically and mentally demanding job.
 On the day I was diagnosed, I left the rheumatologist's office and cried in my car for 20 minutes.
 I cried because I realized that the life that I knew would never again be the same.
 I cried because I had begun to grieve my former self.

 The physical impacts of the disease were listed everywhere— Websites, magazines, books, pamphlets, and even posters in my rheumatologist’s office.
 None of these resources mentioned the emotional impact a diagnosis of RA could have.
-None of these listed the loss of the life I had lived, and loved for so many years.
+None of these listed the loss of the life I had lived and loved for so many years.

 RA seemed to take away the life I once knew overnight.
-It affected my social plans, intimacy with my partner, my career path, my financial planning, and even starting and raising my family.
+It affected my social plans, intimacy with my partner, career path, financial planning, and even starting and raising my family.
 I knew that in 1 short office visit, the course of my life was forever changed.
 It wasn’t going to be what I planned for, expected, or anticipated in any way.
 The grief of this loss was overwhelming at that time.